goossens/ObjectTalk/docs-src/guide/flow.md

 ObjectTalk provides a variety of control flow statements.
 These include while loops to perform a task multiple times; if statements to execute different branches of code based on certain conditions.
-Swift also provides a for-in loop that makes it easy to iterate over arrays, dictionaries, sets, strings, and other sequences.
+ObjectTalk also provides a for-in loop that makes it easy to iterate over arrays, dictionaries, sets, strings, and other sequences.

 **If**